 What are the best Halloween movies?
 For TV and movie fans, nothing beats celebrating the spooky season, then curling up on the sofa with a bowl of popcorn and enjoying a themed movie marathon on our small screens.
 But, with a spooky ocean of horror movies, comedy movies and even Disney Halloween movies to pick from, you may be wondering, where do you even start?

-Well, unlike the slasher victims or demon-possessed heroes trying to stay alive in our favourite flicks, you don’t have anything to worry about, dear reader.
+Well, unlike the slasher victims or demon-possessed heroes trying to stay alive in our favourite horror movies, you don’t have anything to worry about, dear reader.
 After doing some deep digging into our crypt of films, and consulting the cinematic terror gods, The Digital Fix is here to help you plan your movie night for old hallows eve, giving you the treat of the best of the best films to celebrate with.

 From scream-inducing titles to campy and light-hearted feel-good movies, we’ve made sure that there is something for everyone to enjoy come October 31st.
 So sit back, relax and beware the ghouls – here are the best Halloween movies of all time.